luandph/training/data/string-exercises.md

 ### 1. mergeStrings

-Write `mergeStrings` function so that
+Write `mergeStrings` function such that

 - `mergeStrings("abc", "123")` ⇒ `"a1b2c3”`
 - `mergeStrings("abcdef", "123")` ⇒ `"a1b2c3def”`